[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Nevertheless the people did not despair.
 Substitutes of every sort were tried.
 Home industries were generally revived, and spinning and weaving vied with knitting as occupations for women.
 Rough homespun replaced the finer fabrics, most of which went into the making of comforts and necessities for soldiers.
 The blacksmith, the carpenter and p47 the tanner assumed a new importance in society and developed amazing ingenuity.
 But almost from the beginning the labor problem was acute in some places and as the years passed it was so everywhere except on the large plantations which of course were a rarity in North Carolina.
 Many able-bodied negroes were impressed for work upon fortifications or other public works and the loss of their labor was keenly felt.
 When the conscription laws went into effect many of the millers, weavers, bosoms, tanners, wagon-makers, shoemakers, and carpenters were taken away from productive activities and their places could not be filled.
 The state was so stripped of able-bodied white men that practically all the work was done by old men and boys, you women and children, and by negro slaves.
 It was a desperately hard task to plant, cultivate, and gather crops on the small farms where there were no negroes, or at best one or two.
 When it is remembered that of the whole white population of 629,942, at least 456,652 were of non-slave-holding families, and that 52,282 more belonged to families owning only one or two slaves, a clearer view of the situation in the state is obtained.
 Clothing became more difficult to get and the coarsest cloth was valuable.
 The attics were ransacked and old clothes of every sort brought once more to light.
 Straw was braided at home for hats.
 Old letters were opened again for blank sheets of paper and the blank pages of books were used.
 There was scarcely anything for which some sort of substitute was not found and used.
 Many of the children went barefooted throughout the war.
 Scarcity and a depreciated currency inflated prices to an absurd degree and enough calico for a dress often brought as much as $500.
 Bacon ranged in price, between September, 1862, and March, 1865, from 33 cents to $7.50; corn, from $1 to $30; eggs, from 30 cents to $5; molasses, from $3 to $25; wheat, from $3 to $50; flour per barrel, from $18 to $500; potatoes, from $1 to $30, with other supplies on a similar scale.

 Food was really scarce in some sections as the war progressed and starvation was not far away from some families all the time.
 Even in families of comparative wealth there p48 was often scarcity.
 Corn bread, cowpeas, and sorghum became valued and stock articles of diet.
 The black-eyed pea, or cow-pea, was extensively cultivated and was a most nutritious article of food.
-It is said that General Indicates a West Point graduate and gives his Class.Lee on one occasion called it, "the Confederacy's best friend."
+It is said that General Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Lee on one occasion called it, "the Confederacy's best friend."
 Sweet potatoes, to which the soil of North Carolina was particularly well adapted, were also planted largely and were particularly valued on account of the absence of sugar.
 Wheat and flour were scarce and tremendously expensive.
 There was of course much corn raised, but the demand upon it for bread and for feeding stock was great and while it formed the staple article of diet it was never in any too great abundance.
 The Government constantly urged upon the people to abandon cotton and tobacco and plant grain crops and raise stock.
 The latter industry suffered greatly during the war from the prevalence of cholera and other diseases which swept away whole flocks, herds, and droves.
 Meat became to the average family a complete rarity.
 Tea and coffee disappeared and leaves of blueberry, raspberry, or holly made a vain pretense of replacing the one; while for the other, rye, okra seed, corn, hominy, and pieces of dried and roasted sweet potato made poor substitutes.
 Sugar was so scarce that sorghum molasses, or "long sweetening," was well-nigh universally used.

 North Carolina was a whiskey-drinking community and the scarcity of grain called attention to the amount that was being employed in the distillation of liquor.
 Public sentiment was aroused and after efforts to check the evil by means of public opinion had failed, a law was passed prohibiting it.
 None of this had any temperance significance but was purely a matter of food conservation.
 But in spite of all efforts to prevent it, much grain was employed in this way throughout the war.